PSYCHOBIOMACHINE/Obsidian-RAG-Starter/README.md

 This project models memory loosely after human cognitive architecture — working memory, episodic memory, semantic memory, and procedural memory — rather than treating "memory" as a single undifferentiated feature.
 Future work in this area will draw on both frontier-model memory strategies and neurocognitive literature on how humans track conversational state.
 ### Working Memory
 **Current working memory approach:**
 App now contains a persistent, self-updating object that extracts user info, topics, and goals accross sessions.
-A `WorkingMemory` class (/lib/workingMemory.ts) owns the data shape and merge/domain logic.
-A Zustand store (/lib/stores/workingMemoryStore.ts) instantiates the class once on module load, orchestrates fetch/update, and persists to local storage via Zustand middleware.
+A `WorkingMemory` class (`/lib/workingMemory.ts`) owns the data shape and merge/domain logic.
+A Zustand store (`/lib/stores/workingMemoryStore.ts`) instantiates the class once on module load, orchestrates fetch/update, and persists to local storage via Zustand middleware.
+Technically, this working memory system is like a bridge between the transient short-term/working memory and the persistent long-term memory.

 **How updating works:**
-After main inference response, a separate background route (/api/wm/route.ts) passes the messages history and working memory object to a low-param,structured-output specialized LLM to extract diffs for updating and reranking and returns a JSON object.
+After main inference response, a separate background route (`/api/wm/route.ts`) passes the messages history and working memory object to a low-param, structured-output specialized LLM to extract deltas (`∆`) for updating and reranking, and returns a JSON object.
 A zustand hook awaits this JSON object and applies methods to update working memory.
-Reranking methods
+Reranking methods splice goals and topics from their current index and moves them to index[0] to organize these lists by recent relevance.

 **How it's used:**
 The main inference receives a the working memory object and a prompt describing how to use each value.
 The goals are to establish users theory of mind and keep the conversation personalized, inline with the users goals, and to seek connectivity between all topics.